• Skip to primary navigation

 • First, make the marinade.
 Mix together olive oil, garlic, lime juice, cumin, chili powder, smoked paprika, salt and pepper in a small mixing bowl.

-• Place the flank steak in a baking dish and pour prepared marinade over the top of steak.
+• Place the flank steak in a baking dish and pour prepared marinade overtop of the steak.
 Cover baking dish and place in the refrigerator preferably for 8 hours but at least one hour.

 • Preheat grill according to manufacturer’s directions or prepare an indoor grill pan over medium heat.